marmundo/taskist/README.md

 # Taskist

 A task Manager implemented using Adonisjs5.

-Learning Purpose
+Learning Purpose.